fpv-iplab/rulstm/README.md

 # What Would You Expect?
 Anticipating Egocentric Actions with Rolling-Unrolling LSTMs and Modality Attention
-This repository hosts the code related to the following paper:
+This repository hosts the code related to the following papers:

 Antonino Furnari and Giovanni Maria Farinella, Rolling-Unrolling LSTMs for Action Anticipation from First-Person Video.
 IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI).
 2020.
 [Download](http://arxiv.org/pdf/2005.02190.pdf)